neonpangolin/filescout/README.md

 ### Introduction
 A minimalistic OSINT utility, designed to expedite file lookups on any given website.
-Depending on the selected flag, Filescout will send multiple request to Google.com, which may result in captchas issues - there, please allow time between searches.
+Depending on the selected flag, Filescout will send multiple request to Google.com, which may result in captchas issues - please allow time between searches.

 ### Rquirements